Dragon2fly/vpngate-with-proxy/README.md

   and do step 2 again.

   If it still doesn't or your os doesn't have `network-manager`, restart your system.
-  If it still doesn't, your proxy may be offline.
+  If it still doesn't, your proxy may be offline or `\etc\resolv.conf`'s content is incorrect.
   Ping your proxy from another computer to test.
-  If you don't need proxy to access the Internet and your network still not back to normal, I DON'T KNOW!
+And double check `\etc\resolv.conf`